saptarshibasu/azure-study/README.md

 * Legal hold tags can be deleted
 * Access tiers can be changed when data is in immutable state
 * Once a time-based retention policy is locked, it cannot be removed
+* A read-only lock on a resource group that contains a storage account prevents all users from listing the keys.
+The list keys operation is handled through a POST request because the returned keys are available for write operations

 ## Azure App Service